 Go Tours Canada is operating again at Ontario Place and the Distillery Historic District.
 Weekend tours are now available with Heli Tours.
 Hornblower’s Mariposa boat tour of the Toronto Harbour is also in operation, with some limitations in place.

-Restaurants, bars, food trucks and other food and drink establishments (e.g., wineries, breweries and distilleries) are open for both outdoor and indoor dining.
-Buffet-style dining is still not permissible at this stage, neither is dancing within restaurants and bars.
+Restaurants, bars, food trucks and other food and drink establishments (e.g., wineries, breweries and distilleries) are currently only open for outdoor dining and takeout.

 Shopping malls are open with both indoor and outdoor food services allowed.
 Restrictions are still in place regarding safe distancing, shopping and seating.

 Ever wondered what it would be like to walk (or drive) through Van Gogh’s Starry Night?
-The Immersive Van Gogh Exhibit is now open to the public with 600,000 cubic ft.
-(17 cubic m.) of various works projected from ceiling to floor.
+The Immersive Van Gogh Exhibit is open to the public with 17 cubic m (600,000 cubic ft) of various works projected from ceiling to floor.
 The exhibit enforces health and safety precautions including social distancing circles, timed-admission tickets and more.

-Although watching the Raptors and the Maple Leafs from the stands is still not yet permissible, you can catch games at OLG Play Stage from the comfort of your car.
+Although watching sports games from the stands is still not yet allowed, you can catch games at OLG Play Stage from the comfort of your car.
 Make sure to buy your tickets in advance as space is limited.

 Children’s playgrounds are also no longer off limits thanks to stricter sanitation practices in place.

-Saunas, steam rooms and bathhouses will still be closed during Stage 3.
+Saunas, steam rooms and bathhouses will still be closed during this stage.

 We will continue to update this information as we work under the government’s guidance on reopening our province.
 Check back regularly for updates.